Irritable bowel syndrome - warning signs

-Here, we’ll tell you about warning signs of colon problems so you can catch it early and treat it appropriately.
+In today’s article, we’ll tell you about the warning signs of this condition so you can detect it early and follow an appropriate treatment.

 Colon issues affect more than a quarter of people and that number is rising.